AnnMarieW/dash-bootstrap-templates/README.md

 ]

 ### Contributors
-Special thanks to @tcbegley for [the pull request](https://github.com/AnnMarieW/dash-bootstrap-templates/pull/2) to set up this library to publish to PyPI
+Special thanks to @tcbegley and @emilhe for their help with this project.